1970 Boston Patriots season

+November losses vs. the Buffalo Bills (45–10) and St. Louis Cardinals (31–0) marked the last time the Patriots were beaten by 30 or more points in consecutive games until 2023.

 The Vikings paid Kapp back in full in week 13, rolling to a 35–14 victory in the Patriots' final game at Harvard and in Boston prior to the move to Foxborough.

-The Patriots' poor record gave them the first overall selection in the 1971 NFL Draft.
+The Patriots' poor record was the worst in the 26-team league, but gave them the first overall selection in the 1971 NFL draft.
 They took quarterback Jim Plunkett, the Heisman Trophy winner from Stanford, upset winner of the Rose Bowl.